arnog/mathlive/tutorials/CONTRIBUTOR_GUIDE.md

 save a file, if any problem with your code is detected (linting failure, unit test failure), it will be displayed in the terminal window.

-Before doing a commit to `master` the docs and dist folder will be updated automatically (using a git pre-commit hook managed by Husky).
+Before doing a commit the docs and dist folder will be updated automatically (using a git pre-commit hook managed by Husky).

 After you push your changes to `master`, a Travis continuous integration